Valuing property – an Estate Agent can do it, So why can’t you?

 For example, you may have seen a property similar to yours, on sale for £220,000, however, your property is in a better location, further from the road with better views.
 Therefore, you could value your property at a higher price.

-Don’t tell your Estate Agent how much your property is worth:
+Don’t tell your estate agent how much your property is worth:

-Never declare to an estate agent how much you think your property is worth or how quickly you need to move.
-Simply take their valuation, and make your decision based on a few opinions.
 There is no harm in having a visit from multiple estate agents.
 After all, you don’t want to be put under unnecessary pressure from pushy estate agents.
 Moving house is life-changing enough, without any added stresses and strains!